Health insurance deductible: which deductible makes sense?

 Increase your deductible by the end of December

-There are two conditions if you wish to cancel your basic insurance at the end of June.
+You generally can’t adjust your deductible during the year.
+However, there are two conditions if you wish to cancel your basic insurance at the end of June.
 By doing so, you can also change your deductible.
 In this case, you must notify your health insurer by the last workday in March.

 Conditions: